ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # The Connect-UDP-Bind Header Field {#hdr}

-The "Connect-UDP-Bind" header field’s value is a boolean structured field set to to true.
+The "Connect-UDP-Bind" header field’s value is a Boolean Structured Field set to to true.
+When this value is set in the request, and the request is accepted by the proxy, the Connect-UDP-Bind extension has been enabled, and the proxy MUST follow {{behavior}} to deal with UDP Payloads from and to the client.
 Any other value type MUST be handled as if the field were not present by the recipients (for example, if this field is defined multiple times, its type becomes a List and therefore is to be ignored).
 This document does not define any parameters for the Connect-UDP-Bind header field value, but future documents might define parameters.
 Receivers MUST ignore unknown parameters.

-# Proxy behavior
+# Proxy behavior {#behavior}

 After accepting the Connect-UDP Binding proxying request, the proxy uses a UDP port to transmit UDP payloads received from the client to the target IP Address